 We extend our sincere condolences to the families and loved ones of those who lost their lives.

-Why Head-On Highway Crashes Are Often Catastrophic
+Why Head-On Highway Crashes Can Be Catastrophic

 Head-on collisions on highways are among the most severe types of crashes because the force of impact is concentrated directly between two moving vehicles.
 Even with modern safety features and seat belt use, these crashes frequently result in critical or fatal injuries due to the combined speeds involved.